Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-H.md

 Please note that the results are not suitable for being published as official TPC-H results.
 In particular the refresh streams are missing.

-To see the summary of experiment `1706255897` you can simply call `python tpch.py -e 1706255897 summary`.
+To see the summary again you can simply call `bexperiments summary -e 1708411664` with the experiment code.

 ### Detailed Evaluation